 I want to state here that I am always very careful in my word choice in articles here at LeadSafeMama.com and it was never my intention to definitively assert that these vintage Corelle dishes might leach Lead.
-If you take a look at my articles on this historically – I have never once (prior to today) asserted bioavailability for this brand (because there has not been enough independent science to fully support this claim given the extensive range of vintage Corelle products) – but rather I have taken a more conservative (less alarmist) approach that we should use the principle of #FirstDoNoHarm, and #KnowBetterDoBetter — and stated that in the absence of fully-transparent and (independent) confirmed appropriate leach-testing on the vintage dishware, simply set them aside and stop using them for food-use purposes until further independent testing can be done.
-My intention (as always) has been to inform the public that these (and other vintage dishes) have Lead on the food surface, and that they very well may not be safe.
+If you take a look at my articles on this historically — I have never once (prior to today) asserted bioavailability for this brand (because there has not been enough independent science to fully support this claim given the extensive range of vintage Corelle products), but rather I have taken a more conservative (less alarmist) approach that we should use the principle of #FirstDoNoHarm, and #KnowBetterDoBetter.
+I have stated that in the absence of fully transparent and (independent) confirmed appropriate leach-testing on the vintage dishware, simply set them aside and stop using them for food-use purposes until further independent testing can be done.
+My intention (as always) has been to inform the public that these (and other vintage dishes) have Lead on the food surface and that they very well may not be safe.

-However, now – in light of these ridiculous responses from Instant Brands / Corelle (combined with the results of the reactive agent home test kit shown in the video in Section #2 above), I want to take this to the next level — and inject some fully-transparent, independently-verifiable thorough and rigorous science…by having a respected lab conduct leach-testing on some of the vintage samples of Corelle that I have in storage (stand by – I will do that as soon as I can).
-ALL of the samples I have retained were actual daily-use dishes used by families for decades, so testing on these dishes would give a much truer representation of the concern than what I expect was used as the parameters for dishes Corelle claims to have tested.
+However, in light of these ridiculous responses from Instant Brands/Corelle (combined with the results of the reactive agent home test kit shown in the video in Section #2 above), now I want to take this to the next level and inject some fully-transparent, independently-verifiable thorough and rigorous science by having a respected lab conduct leach-testing on some of the vintage samples of Corelle that I have in storage (stand by — I will do that as soon as I can).
+All of the samples I have retained were actual daily-use dishes used by families for decades, so testing on these dishes would give a much truer representation of the concern than what I expect was used as the parameters for dishes Corelle claims to have tested.

-I do want to say that the one EXCELLENT thing that came out of the recent communications from Corelle / Instant Brands is that they DO finally admit to having used Lead on their dishware (even though they try to diminish that admission and hide it in a bunch of nonsense and greenwashing!).
-So with that statement clearly articulated in e-mails from June, July and August (at the top of this article), I will share with you this one — that a reader sent me last year (November 2021):
+I do want to say, the one EXCELLENT thing that came out of the recent communications from Corelle/Instant Brands is that they DO finally admit to having used Lead on their dishware (even though they try to diminish that admission and hide it in a bunch of nonsense and greenwashing!).
+So with that statement clearly articulated in e-mails from June, July, and August (at the top of this article), I will share with you this one — that a reader sent me last year (November 2021):